charlottejacques3/gratitude_app/assets/consent_form.md

 Information collected during this study will be stored and secured using services called Firebase Realtime Database and Firebase Cloud Storage.
 Firebase encrypts your data, and is certified under major privacy and security standards, including the ISO 27001 and SOC 1, SOC 2, and SOC3 evaluation processes.

-Your data is subject to Firebase’s terms and conditions , and may be accessible by Google, Firebase’s parent company, as necessary to perform their services.
+Your data is subject to Firebase's terms and conditions , and may be accessible by Google, Firebase's parent company, as necessary to perform their services.
 Additionally, since Firebase is based in the US, your data may be accessed by the US government in compliance with the US Freedom Act, as discussed above.
 Apart from this, only the researchers will have access to your data.

 Your data will be collected under a randomly generated user ID.
 This user ID may be tied to your email address through the authentication portal, but the researcher will not use this identifier in their analysis.
 Your user ID will also be tied to a PDF of this consent form, which will contain your name and e-signature.